 3. Island Design

-A kitchen island is usually designed for food prep, informal seating and extra cabinets for storage.
-It's also a great place for a second dishwasher, beverage center, prep sink, warming drawer or microwave.
+A kitchen island is usually designed for food prep, informal seating, and with extra cabinets for storage.
+It's also a great place for a second dishwasher, beverage center, prep sink, warming drawer, or microwave.
 There are many ways to design a kitchen island: a flat countertop, varying heights of countertops, a semi-circle or a rectangle.
 Your kitchen island should complement the overall design of the rest of your kitchen, and remember to leave at least 42 inches of space around it for optimal traffic flow.

 4. Organized Storage